privacyidea/privacyidea/doc/installation/ubuntu.rst

 Packages of older releases of privacyIDEA up to version 2.23 are available for Ubuntu 14.04 LTS and Ubuntu 16.04 LTS from a public ppa repository [#ppa]_.
+Using these is deprecated.

-For recent releases of privacyIDEA starting from version 3.0 a repository is available which provides packages for Ubuntu 16.04 LTS and 18.04 LTS [#ubuntu]_.
+For recent releases of privacyIDEA starting from version 3.0 a repository is available which provides packages for Ubuntu 16.04 LTS, 18.04 LTS and 20.04LTS [#ubuntu]_.

 .. note:: The packages ``privacyidea-apache2`` and ``privacyidea-nginx`` assume that you want to run a privacyIDEA system.
 These packages deactivate all